 The friction between the different mechanisms generates negative work.

-The heat from the boiler that is transmitted to the air.
+Part of the heat generated in the boiler is transmitted to the air.

 All the solar energy that reaches the solar panel is transformed.
 But it is not all transformed into the same type of energy.
 Part of the radiation received by a photovoltaic module is converted into electricity.

-However, another part is converted to heat, heating the panel; or it bounces back into the atmosphere.
+However, another part is converted to heat, heating the panel; or bounces back into the atmosphere.